bernis-bicom/reset_voicemail/README.md

 # Reset Voicemail

-## This script is used to delete all voicemails from a PBXware system
+This script is used to delete all voicemails from a PBXware system

+## Instructions

-## Create .env file with these values:
+1. Create .env file in the same directory as index.js with these values:
 ```
 API_URL=https://<PBXWARE URL>
 API_KEY=<PBXWARE API KEY>
 ```
+2. Run the script with `node index.js`